reeshuffled/reeshuffled.github.io/_posts/2024-11-26-Getting-People-To-Eat-Less-Meat.md

 layout: post
 type: article
 category: Posts
-tags: ["Veganism"]
+tags:
+- Veganism
-title: "Getting People to Eat Less Meat"
+title: Getting People to Eat Less Meat
 slug: getting-people-to-eat-less-meat
-description: "How can we get people to eat less meat?"
+description: How can we get people to eat less meat?
-started_at: "2024-10-27 9:15:00"
+started_at: '2024-10-27 9:15:00'
 ---

 ## Ending Factory Farming is a Moral Issue